 The town was established in the early 1850s after several sea captains who had been plying the waters of Puget Sound decided to retire there, filing donation land claims.
 Coupeville, perfectly situated in Central Whidbey Island across from burgeoning Port Townsend, prospered and grew.
 The town replaced Coveland as the county seat in 1881 and was incorporated in late April, 1910.
 The Indian name for Coupeville was reported to be P't-sa-tl-y, meaning "snake basket."
 According to the 2000 U.S. Census, Coupeville had a population of 1,723.

 Fort Ebey and Fort Casey

-Immediately west of Coupeville, on Pigeon Point, is Fort Ebey, built by the Harbor Defense Command during World War II (1941-1945) to help protect military bases around Puget Sound against attacks by the Japanese Imperial Navy.
-Along with gun emplacements, it was also an important RADAR site.
-This property was acquired by Washington state in 1968 and became Fort Ebey State Park, a 645-acre campground with three miles of saltwater shoreline, in 1981.
+Immediately west of Coupeville, on Pigeon Point, is Fort Ebey, built by the Harbor Defense Command during World War II (1941-1945) to help protect military bases around Puget Sound.
+Along with gun emplacements, it was also an important radar site.
+This property was acquired by the state in 1968 and became Fort Ebey State Park, a 645-acre campground with three miles of saltwater shoreline, in 1981.